OndrejLosensky/OndrejLosensky/README.md

 Open to new opportunities and jobs, feel free to reach out via email.

+Check out my custom made `VSCode theme` [here](https://github.com/OndrejLosensky/losiks-theme).
+You can also download it and use it!

 In my repositories you will find things such as [Sorting Algorithms](https://github.com/OndrejLosensky/sorting-algorithms), [Simple Python Scripts](https://github.com/OndrejLosensky/python-scripts-simple) or [Guestbook app](https://github.com/OndrejLosensky/guestbook-app) and many more.